Know your bins!

 - Please put your bins out before 7am on the day of collection and remember to bring them back on to your property once emptied so that pushchairs and wheelchairs can safely use the pavements.
 No bin storage available?
 Talk to your landlord.

-Top Tip: Write your house number on all of your bins so you know exactly which ones are yours.
-Email us to find out how you can get your hands on our free bin labels!
+Top Tip: Write your house number on all of your bins so you know exactly which ones are yours or contact Bristol Waste Company for free bin stickers.

 Recycling and Composting in Bristol